usercharly123/CS-503-FM-Homework/README.md

 2) In part 2, we will build a masked model in the style of MaskGIT.
 3) In part 3, we will build a simple 4M-like multimodal model.

-Parts 1 and 2 are available now, and Part 3 will be available next week.

 ### Instructions

 The instructions for each of these three parts are provided in the notebooks, which you can find under `./notebooks/`.
 They will introduce the problem statement to you, explain what parts in the codebase need to be completed, and you will use them to perform inference on the trained models.
 You will be asked to run the cells in those notebooks, provide answers to questions, etc.